clEsperanto/pyclesperanto/README.md

 Contributions are very welcome.
 Before spending effort on coding and filing a pull-request, please get in touch, [file an issue], and let's discuss your potential contribution.

-## __Feedback welcome!__
+# __Feedback welcome!__

-clesperanto is developed in the open because we believe in the open source community.
-See our [community guidelines].
-Feel free to drop feedback as [github issue] or via [image.sc].
+clEsperanto is developed in the open because we believe in the [open source community].
+Feel free to drop feedback as [github issue] or via [image.sc forum].
+And if you liked our work, star the repository, share it with your friends, and use it to make cool stuff!

 [clEsperanto]: http://clesperanto.net/
 [OpenCL kernels]: https://github.com/clEsperanto/clij-opencl-kernels/tree/development/src/main/java/net/haesleinhuepf/clij/kernels